 Who should I marry?
 Should I go back to school?
 Is this the place where God wants me to serve?
 Should I start my own business?
 Should I homeschool my kids?
 When should I buy a home?
 When should I retire?
 Where is God calling me?
 Is this job a dead-end?
 What’s the next step in my life?
 Which church should I attend?
 Am I really on track with God’s will for my life?

 Does “Five Steps” sound too simplistic?
 Maybe.
 Is it possible for you to unknowingly complicate God’s will or God’s plans for you?
 How do we figure out those plans?
 Just what ARE those plans?

 God’s promise in Jeremiah 29:11 gives us a clue: “For I know the plans I have for you,” declares the Lord, “plans to prosper you, and not to harm you, plans to give you hope and a future.”
 (NIV)

 TWO THINGS TO BELIEVE

-From that verse we can believe two things:
+From God’s Word we can believe two things:

 1. God’s plans for you are always good (not harmful to us).

 2. God’s plans for you are always designed to bring us good (hope and a future).